lainslie-18/zillow_regression_project/README.md

 * Ask questions/formulate hypotheses

 **Acquisition**
-* Create function for establishing connection to telco_churn db
+* Create function for establishing connection to zillow db
 * Create function for SQL query and reading in results
-* Create function caching data
+* Create function for caching data
 * Create acquire.py to save these functions for importing
 * Test functions
+* Get familiar with data
+* Document takeaways & things to address during cleaning

 **Preparation**
 * Create function that cleans data
-  * Change data type for total_charges from object to float
-  * Drop monthly_charges null values where customers have less than a month of tenure therefore no opportunity to churn
-  * Replace all instances of 'No internet service' as that information is in internet_service_type column and doing so simplifies encoding by creating binary values for many of the colums
+  * Convert data types
+  * Handle missing values
+  * -
   * Create dummy variables for columns with object datatype
   * Drop columns that contain duplicate information or are unnecessary
   * Rename columns
 * Create function that splits data into train, validate, and test samples
   * Split 20% (test), 24% (validate), and 56% (train)
 * Create prepare.py to save these functions for importing
+* Create function that scales the data
 * Test functions

 **Exploration**